swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

   /// If the rigid array does not have sufficient capacity to hold all items in
   /// the buffer, then this triggers a runtime error.
   ///
-  /// If the unqiue array does not have sufficient capacity to hold enough elements,
+  /// If the unique array does not have sufficient capacity to hold enough elements,
   /// then this reallocates the array's storage to extend its capacity, using
   /// a geometric growth rate.
   ///